SamPlvs/Object-detection-via-HOG-SVM/README.md

 I have provided a link for the Inria dataset - for human detection but this code can be adapted for other datasets too i.e. car detection.

 The files are divided into the following:
-Training, Testing (this is where you evaluate your trained classifier) and a separate file for functions has also been created.
-The functions
+Training & Testing (this is where you evaluate your trained classifier)
-include: sliding window